 This terrific tote has so many interesting details, we couldn't fit them all into the title!
 Besides the rivets securing the straps in place and the jean buttons on the side pockets, there are also cool metal grommets, western style pocket flaps, and twin needle topstitching.
 We turned to Dritz® for all the key hardware components.
 Metal accents like this are the perfect touch to finish a bag professionally.
 But they do more than just look good.

 The closer.
 In sales, it’s the high-powered whiz kid they bring in to seal the deal.
 In police work, it’s the special interrogator who solves the case.
 In sewing bags and totes, it’s the hardware that keeps a flap in place.
-They’re probably not planning a TV series any time soon about bag hardware, but that’s where they’re missing out.
+They’re probably not planning a movie or TV series any time soon about bag hardware, but that’s where they’re missing out.
 The right hardware turns a simple pouch into a trendy handbag.
 And we all know how important it is to be carrying the best bag on the red carpet.
-We used two brand new closures from Dritz® to set the style and tone for a pair of pretty purses.
+We used two closures from Dritz® to set the style and tone for this pair of pretty purses.
 One light, one dark.
 One Flip Lock, one Turn Lock.
 One design, two looks.

 Sometimes extra-cute is exactly what you need to get your sewing creativity flowing.
 This adorable zippered pouch is just the ticket.
 Don't you love that striking center zipper?
 But... are you a little afraid of zippers, especially cool metal zippers?
 Like the scary monster under your bed, most zipper phobias are totally unfounded.
 In fact, a zipper down the middle like this one is a very easy option.
 Give it a try; conquer your fear!
 Then... peek under your bed.
-Nothing there to worry about either, except those adorable dust bunnies.
+Nothing to worry about there either, except those adorable dust bunnies.